dongjuns/dongjuns.github.io/_posts/2019-08-26-Vehicle-Number-Plate-Recognition.md

 *threshholdType, THRESH_BINARY or THRESH_BINACRY_INV

+*GaussianBlur is the kernel consists of pixel values of Gaussian distribution.

 Build a mask (0, 0, 0, ..., 0) and extract the contours.
 It retrieves all the contours using the image of binary pixels.